Neil1977/my-backend-project/README.md

 │   ├── auth.js (Completed)
 │   ├── create-database.js (Completed)
 │   ├── routes.js (Completed)
+│   ├── authorizationMiddleware.js (To be added)
+│   ├── associatedDataRoutes.js (To be added)
+│   ├── associatedDataHandlers.js (To be added)
+│   ├── oidcAuth.js (WORK IN PROGRESS)
+│   ├── adminFunctionality.js (To be added)
 │   └── starwars.db (Completed)
 ├── README.md
 ├── database.sqlite